 1. Behavioral Changes

-There are several different signs of heroin use when the heroin addict starts to have behavioral changes.
+According to the National Institute on Drug Abuse, there are several different signs of heroin use when the heroin addict starts to have behavioral changes.
 They will start lying to cover up the drug abuse and their whereabouts.
 The addict will want to avoid eye contact with other people and their speech may become slurred or incoherent.
 They may become very hostile towards loved ones and other people that are close to them.
 It is common for them to start breaking promises and commitments because they would rather be high on heroin.
 They will also become heavy sleepers and sleep a lot more.